Frenet Immersed Finite Element Spaces on Triangular Meshes: Initial Construction of IFE Spaces on Triangles

 \section{Initial Construction of IFE Spaces on Triangles}

-The first procedure for constructing the $\mathbb{P}_m$ Frenet-IFE space on a triangular interface element follows the initial construction procedure of the $\mathbb{Q}_m$ Frenet-IFE space on a rectangular interface element in \cite{2024AdjeridLinMeghaichi}.
-We begin by constructing an IFE basis in Frenet coordinates $\eta$-$\xi$ on $\hK_F$.
-Then, through a change of variable with the Frenet transformation, we obtain a set of IFE basis functions on fictitious element $K_F$.
-Finally, the Frenet-IFE functions based on $\mathbb{P}_m$ polynomials are obtained by restricting these functions on $K_F$ to the triangular interface element $K$.
+The first strategy to build $\mathbb{P}_m$ Frenet-IFE spaces on triangles follows the initial construction of the $\mathbb{Q}_m$ Frenet-IFE spaces on rectangular elements in \cite{2024AdjeridLinMeghaichi}.
+We begin by constructing a monomial basis in $\mathbb{P}_m$ in Frenet coordinates $\eta$-$\xi$ on $\hK_F$.
+Then, through a change of variable with the Frenet transform, we obtain a set of IFE basis functions on fictitious element $K_F$.
+Finally, the Frenet IFE functions based on $\mathbb{P}_m$ polynomials are obtained by restricting these functions on $K_F$ to the triangular interface element $K$.